Here, I’ll share how I handled my first and subsequent paid personal training sessions.

 This is certainly something you need to master with all potential clients and it’s covered in my marketing, sales, and business guide.

 If a client doesn’t commit, there is nothing wrong with following up around a week later, asking them if they have decided.

 If they don’t want to use you as their personal trainer, don’t take it to heart; move on to your next client.

 From the first training session you hold with a client, even if it is just an assessment, you should give each client a copy of the workout template.

-It’s the perfect way to accurately keep track of not only the exercises they are carrying out but various other client-based stats as well.
+It’s the perfect way to accurately keep track of the exercises they are carrying out and various other client-based stats.

-These are great to have on hand and can act as an excellent motivation tool as well.
+These are great to have on hand and can act as excellent motivation tools as well.

-And that’s because a workout template is a perfect way to show them the progress that they make as they get fitter and stronger.
+And that’s because a workout template is a perfect way to show them their progress as they get fitter and stronger.

-Seeing meaningful change and progress, well nothing motivates more than that.
+Seeing meaningful change and progress, well, nothing motivates me more than that.

 I’ve included the perfect template you can use for your clients.